Why is my internet speed so slow?

 Learn more: The latest WiFi standard

-That’s why it’s important to regularly update the firmware on your devices and consider replacing them if they are too old to support the latest WiFi standards.
+This is why it’s important to regularly update the firmware on your devices and consider replacing them if they are too old to support the latest WiFi standards.

 Interference from other devices

-Many electrical devices can also disrupt wireless signals.
+Many electrical devices can disrupt wireless signals.
 Common household appliances like microwaves, Bluetooth devices and speakers operating on the same 2.4 GHz frequency band as the routers can interfere with wireless signals, weakening the connection and leading to slower internet speeds.

 Distance from the router